 The Writers Newsletter (September 2016)

-"But he was real, Dad, I know he was," I say emphatically, "and it was before..."
+"But he was real, Dad, it was before..."
 I realize I don't remember anything after I saw him.

 "There are things we can't explain in life, Sissy," Dad says, "and if you say he was real, then he must have been..."

-While playing junior archeologist and searching for Indian arrowheads in Ohio's heartland, Cat, short for Catharine, finds that not all discoveries are clear-cut.
+While playing junior archaeologist and searching for Indian arrowheads in Ohio's heartland, Cat, short for Catharine, finds that not all discoveries are clear-cut.